Utah Administrative Code

 (7) "Title insurance business" means the business of title insurance and the conducting of escrow.

-(1) The furnishing of a title insurance commitment without one of the following:
+(1) The furnishing of a title insurance commitment when the title producer is aware that no policy is intended to be issued without one of the following:

-(a) sufficient evidence in the file of the title insurer, agency or producer that a bona fide real estate transaction exists; or
+(a) sufficient evidence in the file of the title producer that a bona fide real estate transaction or listing agreement exists; or

 (2) The paying of any charges for the cancellation of an existing title insurance commitment issued by a competing organization, unless that commitment discloses a defect which gives rise to a claim on an existing policy.